 Excellent durability for a reasonable price!

 5. Skoda Octavia 2004-2012 2.0 TDI

-Now we go back to the German market. with the same chassis as Volkswagen golf and the same engines for a better price, it would be a shame to say it’s a bad car for the price.
+Now we go back to the German market again.
+With the same chassis as Volkswagen golf and the same engines for a better price, it would be a shame to say that this is a bad car for the price.

-You could find very good used octavias for low prices.
+You can often find very good used Skoda Octavia’s for a low price.

-Choose your model year after your price range, all chassis over 2004 is good in my opinion.
+Choose your model year after your price range, all chassis over 2004 is great in my opinion.

-Here’s my best choice the 2.0 TDI engine or another diesel engine for good economics and durability.
+Here is my best choice the 2.0 TDI engine or another diesel engine for great economic and durability.